Applib-HarmonyOS/Signal-strengths/README.md

+## SignalStrengths
 SignalStrengths is a library and sample application with the purpose of getting an accurate signal strength on phones.

-For testing and experimentation purposes, a sample apk can be downloaded [here](https://jfenn.me/projects/signalstrengths).
+For testing and experimentation purposes, a sample app code can be downloaded [here](https://github.com/applibgroup/Signal-strengths).

+## Source
+This library has been inspired by (https://github.com/fennifith/SignalStrengths) version 1.0, released on October 19, 2018.

 ## Usage